subquery/documentation/docs/subquery_network/testnet/indexers/faqs-indexers.md

 There are a number of options to solve this:

 1. Disable the IP tables option in Docker.
-   - Pros
+   - Pros:
      - Immediately stops Docker overriding the UFW configuration.
-   - Cons
+   - Cons:
      - Requires additional configuration to fix up the way Docker creates networks which allow the containers to talk to each other.
 2. Use `expose` instead of `ports` in the `docker-compose.yml`.
-   - Pros
+   - Pros:
      - Nice and neat as the change is only in the docker-compose file which is where we are defining the rest of the behaviour in our stack.
-   - Cons
+   - Cons:
      - The `query_` containers that are created to index a project need to talk to other containers in the stack.
 They do this by running on a specific port.
 And it gets allocated when they are created starting at 3000 and are incremented with each project indexed.
      - That makes `expose` a little inconvenient/complex- either suffer the disruption of adding/removing the internal port as projects are added/removed, or just expose a bunch (3000 - 3100 for example) up front and hope you don't forget when your 101st project won't index.
      - This means that if you pull the latest from the official repository you may overwrite the change in `docker-compose.yml`.
 3. Configure UFW with a bunch of additional rules that drop messages to the Docker container ports unless you explicitly allow them.
-   - Pros
+   - Pros:
      - Allows Docker to maintain its IP table use - the default behaviour.
      - Allows UFW to function as it was always intended to.
-   - Cons
+   - Cons:
      - Difficult to do.
 4. Use your VPS/VDS provider's firewall.
-   - Pros
+   - Pros:
      - Probably the easiest solution of all of them.
-   - Cons
+   - Cons:
      - Potentially unavailable to you.

 Credit for the suggestion of trying option 1 first goes to crypto_new on Discord.
 Credit for suggesting options 2, 3 and 4 first goes to kw1k on Discord (thanks!).
-Credit for this section goes to counterpointsoftware.
+Credit for this section goes to **counterpointsoftware**.

 For more details on option 3, visit counterpointsoftware’s guide [here](https://github.com/counterpointsoftware/subquery-indexer/tree/documentation-gotchas-and-faqs).